 - general rate of pension adjusted for extreme disablement under section 22 (4) of the Commonwealth Veterans' Entitlement Act 1986 or you receive a special rate of pension under section 24 of the Act.

 To apply for a pensioner rebate on your rates notice and water account, please complete the Pensioner Concession Application.
 Each individual pensioner must complete an application form to be eligible for the concession.

 A copy of each applicant’s concession card issued by Centrelink or the Department of Veterans Affairs.
 Please present the card at the time of making the application or, if lodging the application electronically, provide an electronic copy.
 A separate signed declaration form is required for each applicant applying for a concession.

-If your rebate application is approved, it will appear on your future water notices as a pension rebate.
+If your rebate application is approved, it will appear on your future rates and water notices as a pension rebate.